 Make feedback confidential

-Employees have tons of opinions on their companies, but when and where they voice them is a conscious decision based on how they believe those opinions will be received.
-Someone will probably feel more comfortable complaining about work to a family member than their boss, because one can be therapeutic and the other can result in being out of a job.
+Employees have tons of opinions about their companies, but when and where they voice them is a conscious decision based on how they believe those opinions will be received.
+Someone will probably feel more comfortable complaining about work to a family member than the boss, because one can be therapeutic and the other can result in being out of a job.
 Your employees will be more likely to engage with your survey if they know their responses are confidential and that negative feedback won’t be met with retribution or punishment.
 For additional comfort, consider making responses anonymous.